dcarbone/lruchal/README.md

 ## Tests

 Executing `make test` will spin up two containers, one for tests and one for bench.
-The `-race` flag cannot be testing within alpine at the moment ([see here](https://github.com/golang/go/issues/14481)), and I don't feel it's worth spinning up an entire Ubuntu/etc. container just for one test.
+The `-race` flag cannot be tested within alpine at the moment ([see here](https://github.com/golang/go/issues/14481)), and I don't feel it's worth spinning up an entire Ubuntu/etc. container just for one test.
 Here is the output of `-race` just for funsies: